Al-Fudayl ibn Iyad

-Al-Fuḍayl ibn ʻIyāḍ (died 803 / AH 187, الفضيل بن عياض, full name Al-Fuḍayl ibn ʻIyāḍ ibn Bishr ibn Masūd Abū ʻAlī at-Tamīmī al-Yarbūʻī al-Khurāsānī, was also known as Abu Ali and as al-Talaqani) was a great Islamic Sunni Scholar.

-It is not uncommon to find his story confused with that of Fuḍayl Ibn Yahya, a contemporary who was the official to the Caliph Harun al-Rashid.
+Al-Fudayl ibn 'Iyad (الفضيل بن عياض); fully Al-Fudayl ibn 'Iyad ibn Mas'ud al-Tamimi (died 803 CE / 187 AH), also known as Abu 'Ali, was an early Arab Muslim ascetic, scholar, and prominent figure in early Islamic mysticism.
+Born in Khurasan, he later migrated to Mecca where he became renowned for his profound piety, strict adherence to the Sunnah, and teachings on zuhd (asceticism).

 Early life

-A number of birthplaces have been attributed to Fuḍayl, including Samarkand, Merv, Mosul and Balkh.

-The nisbah of at-Tamīmī signifies Fuḍayl's belonging to the Arab tribe of Banu Tamim and the nisbah of al-Khurāsānī signifies that he was from Khurasan; meaning he is most likely identified as a Persian of Arab-descent or Arab.
+Fuḍayl was born into the Arab tribe of Banu Tamim in the region of Khurasan.
+Historical sources differ on his exact birthplace, variously attributing it to Samarkand, Merv, Mosul, or Balkh.

 Prior to his conversion, Fuḍayl led a group of bandits, or highwayman, in Syria and Khorasan, raiding caravans and robbing travelers.
 Even during this time, he was a Muslim, keeping his five daily salat prayers, fasting as required and forbidding his men to uncover any women found among the victims.
 During this time, he was deeply in love with a woman, and would often send her tokens from his stolen treasures.

 One story of his banditry has a rich merchant, fearful of running into bandits, mistake Fuḍayl for an honest man and ask him to hide the majority of his wealth lest bandits find him.
 As the merchant continued on his way, he was robbed of his remaining wealth by Fuḍayl's men.
 When the merchant returned to Fuḍayl to recover the majority of his wealth, he was dismayed to find the bandits who had robbed him there surrounding the man he had trusted; however Fuḍayl indicated that he was a god-fearing man, and would not betray his trust, therefore motioning the merchant to reclaim the wealth he had left in trust with him.